 - Spend some time getting oriented to the area.
 Stop by the local Chamber of Commerce for flyers, read the Idaho State Parks Guide, and find out who has the best homemade apple pie in town! - Keep a Host Journal about the location of special events, local merchants, RV supply dealers, ATM machines/banks, newspaper boxes, etc. Be sure to leave your journal at the park office for the next hosts. - If you can, arrive a day before the previous hosts leave to ask them questions and discuss any special considerations.
-Be sure to check with the manager ahead of time if you plan to stay in the campground, especially in the summer. - During the orientation session with park staff, don't hesitate to ask questions, clarify responsibilities or bring up concerns. - Remember: Safety first, always!
+Be sure to check with the manager ahead of time if you plan to stay in the campground, especially in the summer. - During the orientation session with park staff, don't hesitate to ask questions, clarify responsibilities, or bring up concerns. - Remember: Safety first, always!
 Know your physical limitations and discuss any specific medical problems-allergies, surgeries, diabetes, etc.-with the volunteer supervisor.
-It is beneficial if you keep a current CPR certificate, especially in the more remote parks. - Ask for feedback on your performance.
-You are entitled to receive a review of your work and will be given an opportunity for improvement unless you have acted in a reckless manner or with the intent to inflict harm on others.
+It is beneficial if you keep a current CPR certificate, especially in the more remote parks.